-1. The Court, its Clerk, employees of the Federal Public Defender, and private attorneys appointed under the CJA must comply with
+1. The Court, its Clerk, employees of the Federal Public Defender, and private attorneys appointed under the CJA must comply with the Guide, Vol. 7, and with the District Plan.

-- the Guide, Vol. 7, and with the District Plan, except as provided in paragraphs 3 and 4 of this subsection. - 2.
-The Court will ensure that a current copy of the District Plan is made available on the Court's website, and provided to CJA counsel upon the attorney's designation as a member of the CJA panel of private attorneys. - 3.
+- 2. The Court will ensure that a current copy of the District Plan is made available on the Court's website, and provided to CJA counsel upon the attorney's designation as a member of the CJA panel of private attorneys. - 3.
 Divisional Plans.
 The judges of any division of this District may adopt a divisional plan for implementation of the CJA.
-Any divisional plan will be incorporated into the District Plan as an appendix upon approval by the Fifth Circuit Judicial Council.
-If there is a conflict between a divisional plan and the District Plan, or an inconsistency between the plans in which the District Plan's requirement is stricter, the District Plan will control. - 4.
-In any individual case, any judge of this Court may vary from the practice or procedure prescribed for by the District Plan, or any divisional plan, so long as the resulting proceedings comply with the U.S. Constitution, the CJA, the Guide and any applicable federal statute, regulation, or federal or local rule of procedure.
+Nothing in this District CJA Plan should be interpreted as limiting or preventing a divisional plan which reflects the unique needs of the division, provided that the divisional plan does not conflict with the CJA or the District CJA Plan.
+Any procedures established or implemented in any division must first be approved by the District and subsequently be approved by the Judicial Council of the Fifth Circuit.